muhammadarsal/boostai-sdk-android/README.md

 The order of precedence for colors is (1) custom config color, (2) server config color, and (3) default embedded SDK colors.
 Example of precedence: (1) custom config `primaryColor`, (2) server config `primaryColor` and (3) `R.color.primaryColor` from `colors.xml`.

+Please note that all colors are `ColorInt`s, and resource colors must be converted to color integers (i.e. `ContextCompat.getColor(requireContext(), R.color.primaryColor)`).

 ```kotlin
 val customConfig = ChatConfig()